Student & Campus Safety Resources

 - School Social Worker at several school sites

-- School Social Worker interns at many school sites
+- Mental Health Specialists at many school sites

-- All 7-12 teachers and administrators have been trained how to identify the most common signs of mental illness and how to support and refer students for additional help.
+- All TK-12 teachers and administrators have been trained how to identify the most common signs of mental illness and how to support and refer students for additional help

-- District-wide School Based Mental Health counseling for any student that may need mental health support
+- District-wide School Based Mental Health counseling is available for any student that may need mental health support

 - Individual Education Plan counseling (Special Education Students)

 - Educationally Related Mental Health counseling (Special Education Students)